josephmckinsey/editing-with-llms/README.md

     output_format: streaming
 ```

+It is recommended that you use a powerful enough reasoning model.
+I've found that even low or medium reasoning
+improves the precision and recall dramatically.

+I also recommend thinking quite hard about what readers and functions your work is supposed to serve.

-Run the tool from the command line:
+2. Run the tool from the command line:

 ```sh
 writing-buddy [OPTIONS] INPUT_FILE